Coconut milk is a liquid made from water and coconut flesh.

 Coconut milk has a naturally sweet flavour from the coconut itself.

-It comes in cans, cartons or frozen.
+It comes in cans, cartons, frozen or powdered.
 If the coconut solids and the water separate, just shake or stir.

 Thai and Sri Lankan curries almost always use some coconut milk.

-If it has been stored a long time, it can become grainy or separate.
+If coconut milk has been stored a long time, it can become grainy or separate.
 If it looks this way, just whiz in a blender or whisk for a few seconds.

 It can curdle quite easily when cooking with it, so stir constantly.